 If students are encouraged always to estimate before attempting this type of computation, then they would catch the error.
-If they estimate 5.2 to be 5 and 8.5 to be 9 and then add 22 to these numbers, they would realize the answer is around 36, not 159 as in the example above.
+If they estimate 5.2 to be 5 and 8.5 to be 9 and then add 22 to these numbers, they will realize the answer is around 36, not 159 as in the example above.

-The student results of the 2018-2019 Nova Scotia Assessment Mathematics in Grade 6 shows the following data:
+The student results of the Nova Scotia Assessments between 2018-2019 and 2019-2020 in Grade 6 shows the following:

-- 29% of the students were not able to match a fraction with a decimal representation. - 52% of the students did not know how to subtract decimal hundredths from whole number horizontally. - 32% of the students did not know how to represent the addition of 2 decimal numbers using baseten blocks. - 52% of the students did not know how to subtract decimal tenths from decimal hundredths horizontally. - 52% of the students did not know how to divide a 3-digit whole number by a 1-digit whole number - 64% of the students did not know how to interpret the remainder of division. - 55% of the students were not able to match a fraction with its concrete representation (using pattern blocks). - 55% of the students were not able to match a symbolic decimal number to a word representation. - 58% of the students made errors when multiplying two 2-digit whole numbers. - C. What are the next steps in instruction for the class and for individual students?
+52% of the students did not know how to subtract decimal hundredths from whole number horizontally.

+32% of the students did not know how to represent the addition of 2 decimal numbers using base-ten blocks.

+52% of the students did not know how to subtract decimal tenths from decimal hundredths horizontally.

+52% of the students did not know how to divide a 3-digit whole number by a 1-digit whole number.

+64% of the students did not know how to interpret the remainder of division.

+55% of the students were not able to match a fraction with its concrete representation (using pattern blocks).

+58% of the students made errors when multiplying two 2-digit whole numbers.

+29% of the students were not able to match a fraction with a decimal representation.

+52% of the students did not know how to subtract decimal tenths from decimal hundredths horizontally.

+58% of the students did not know how to solve an everyday context word problem in which hundredths are used in a multi-step problem (\$).

+63% of the students were not able solve a multi-step story problem involving whole number multiplication and division.

+53% of the students did not know how to divide a 3-digit whole number by a 1-digit whole number.

+59% were not able to multiply two 2-digit whole numbers vertically.

+76% of the students were not able to identify a decimal number represented by base-ten blocks conventionally.

+52% of the students were not able to determine the approximate solution to a given problem not requiring an exact answer.

+55% of the students did know how to represent a decimal number to thousandths in words.

+57% of the students were not able to solve a multi-step word problem involving whole number computations.

+56% of the students were not able to solve a multi-step story problem involving whole number computation.

+C. What are the next steps in instruction for the class and for individual students?

 Before attempting pencil-and-paper or calculator computations, students must find estimates, so they are alert to the reasonableness of those pencil-and-paper or calculator answers.
 Teachers should also model this process before doing any calculations in front of the class.
 Students should constantly be reminded to estimate before calculating.